Claude vs GPT-4 — Which Is Better in 2026?

 Anthropic spent years on Claude's tendency to admit uncertainty and push back on weak reasoning.
 It shows.
 Claude is more likely to say "I don't know" or "this assumption looks wrong" — which sounds annoying until you realize how often it's right.

 GPT has improved on this dimension but remains more eager to please.
 For decision-support work, the difference is significant.
+A confident wrong answer costs more time to debug than a careful "here are three caveats" — and Claude lands closer to the latter by default.

 When to use both